 The unsealed system parts (connector areas and semiconductor pins) allow for a minute formation of ice or frost.
-However, formation of dew visible with the naked eye will already lead to malfunctions.
-In practice, reliable operation can be expected in a temperature range above -15 °C, if the following general rule is considered for putting the cold system into operation:

-If the air within the system is cooled down, the relative humidity rises.
+However, formation of dew visible to the naked eye will already lead to malfunctions.
+In practice, reliable operation can be expected in a temperature range above -15 °C, if the following general rule is considered for putting the cold system into operation: If the air within the system is cooled down, the relative humidity rises.
+If it the air within the system is cooled down, the relative humidity rises.
 If it reaches 100%, condensation will arise, usually in the boundary layer between the air and a cooler surface, together with formation of ice or dew at sensitive areas of the system (contacts, IC pins, etc.).
 Once internal condensation occurs, trouble-free operation cannot be guaranteed, independent of temperature.